wp-plugins/wp-lister-for-ebay/readme.txt

 == Changelog ==

-= 1.1.0.1 =
+= 1.1.1 =
+* support for JigoShop (beta)
+* support for custom post meta overrides
+  (ebay_title, ebay_title_prefix, ebay_title_suffix, ebay_subtitle, ebay_image_url)
+* more listing shortcodes for product category and custom product meta
+* most listing shortcodes work in title prefix and suffix as well
+* option to remove links from product description
+* option to hide warning about duplicate listings
+* fixed issues revising items
-* fixed an issue revising items with variations
+* fixed issue with PHP 5.4

 = 1.1.0 =
 * tested with WordPress 3.5